Fiserv/subscription-management/docs/getting-started.md

 # Getting Started

-## Welcome to Sbscription Management!
+## Welcome to Subscription Management!

 To get started with the Subscription Management APIs, follow these steps: